 Earn points from other cards

 One of the secrets to earning lots of Chase Ultimate Rewards is combining points from different cards into one account.
-You can convert cash back earned from the Chase Freedom® and the Chase Freedom Unlimited® into your Chase Sapphire Preferred® Card account.
+You can convert cash back earned from the Chase Freedom® Card and the Chase Freedom Unlimited® into your Chase Sapphire Preferred® Card account.
 This can be very rewarding when you consider that the Chase Freedom® earns 5% back each quarter in bonus categories (up to $1,500 spend per quarter), while the Chase Freedom Unlimited® earns 1.5% back on everything.

 You can convert cashback from your Chase Sapphire Preferred card to Ultimate Rewards Points at a rate of 1 cent per point.
 At this rate, each dollar of cashback earned will yield 100 Chase Ultimate Rewards Points, which you can then redeem via the Chase Ultimate Rewards Portal for $1.25 (points are redeemed at 1.25₵ per point).
 Converting you cashback to points and redeeming them automatically gives you a 25% boost in their value.